rahulsarchive/FablabHandbook/README.md

 # FablabHandbook
-This book is written in such a way that it can be used by people who are just begining to use the fablab.

 People who come to a Fab lab for the first time have similar questions.
 Like, how does this machine work?
 What is the process?
 What is the input file?